Minuscule 761

-Minuscule 761 (in the Gregory-Aland numbering of New Testament manuscripts), ε476 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament written on parchment.
+Minuscule 761 is a Greek minuscule manuscript of the New Testament, written on parchment.
+It is designated by the siglum 761 in the Gregory-Aland numbering of New Testament manuscripts, and as ε476 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 14th century.
 Biblical scholar Frederick H. A. Scrivener labelled it as 850^{e}.